 It’s important to understand the basic parts of your website.
-By knowing how to use some of the common web terms, it will help you communicate your wants and needs for your website.
+By knowing how to use some of the common web terms, you will be able to communicate your wants and needs for your website a little easier.

 Knowing some basic terms will give you the tools you need to communicate effectively with your website designer or developer.